Brand positioning Increases Buyer Responses

 For some business people, it can be seen as a superfluous marketing buzz.
 This thinking usually happens when there is has been an extensive debate on a brand change or marketing campaign with no measurable outcome.

 What many people fail to appreciate is that it is a fundamental aspect of the process of marketing, and you really cannot have a business plan without it.

-It is essential to understand what brand position is and this is a clear way of defining it for you.
+It is essential to understand the importance of brand positioning, what it is, and have a clear way of defining it for you.

 In its simplest of terms: brand positioning is the space that we want to inhabit in the customer’s mind about your products and services.
 It is how we want our customers to understand the brand.
 It is the first thought that we want customers to think about when they hear your brand name.